gjy3035/NWPU-Crowd-Sample-Code/README.md

   year={2019}
 }
 ```
-If you use crowd couning models in this repo (MCNN, C3F-VGG, CSRNet, CANNet, SCAR, and SFCN+), please cite them.
+If you use crowd counting models in this repo (MCNN, C3F-VGG, CSRNet, CANNet, SCAR, and SFCN+), please cite them.